pantheon-systems/documentation/source/docs/articles/sites/team-management.md

 ### Change the Site Owner

 #### Sandbox Sites
 Within the Team modal, the site owner can click **Make Owner** next to the team member that should receive ownership of the site.
+The "Make Owner" link is only visible when the Sandbox Site _does not_ have a Credit Card associated with the site.
+To dissassociate the Credit Card, visit the Site's Billing tab in the Site's Settings modal.

 **Note**: Only the current site owner has the ability to assign a new owner; team members will not see this option.